-The proceedings for the recognition and enforcement of a foreign arbitral award are on average shorter than ordinary court proceedings.
+The proceedings for recognising and enforcing a foreign arbitral award are, on average, shorter than ordinary court proceedings.

-The court costs for such proceedings amount to approximately % of the usual court costs.
-If no agreement on remuneration was concluded, the lawyer's fees are based on the German Lawyers' Fees Act (Rechtsanwaltsvergütungsgesetz) and are therefore dependent on the value of the dispute.
+The court costs for such proceedings amount to approximately two-thirds of the usual court costs.
+If no agreement on remuneration was concluded, the lawyer's fees are based on the German Lawyers' Fees Act (Rechtsanwaltsvergütungsgesetz) and are, therefore, dependent on the value of the dispute.
 The costs accruing are the same as in court proceedings at first instance.